Better Waste Management 🗑️ – 4 Things To Consider When Changing Supplier

 Reliability and service quality of better waste management will cover two broad areas – A. customer service phone contacts & account management and B. reliability of collections and bin maintenance.

 Customer service contacts and account management is probably the easier to gain a feeling for.
-When you called the company or emailed them how swift and satisfactory was the response – did they come back to you in the time period they stated?
-Was the pricing quote the provided transparent and open?
-Do they have dedicated call centres, help-desks, email addresses etc and contact details 7 days a week.
+When you called the company or emailed them how swift and satisfactory was the response, did they come back to you in the time period they stated?
+Was the pricing quote provided transparent and open?
+Do they have dedicated call centres, help-desks, email addresses, etc. and contact details 7 days a week.

-Regarding reliability of collections and bin maintenance, the leading Australian companies have pretty strong collection accuracy, generally above c.90% accurate i.e. the bin is collected when it was supposed to be 90% plus of the time – we recommend you ask for any commitments in this regard or what happens if a collection is missed.
+Regarding the reliability of collections and bin maintenance, the leading Australian companies have pretty strong collection accuracy, generally above c.90% accurate.
+In other words, the bin is collected 90% or higher – most of the time.
+We recommend you ask for any commitments in this regard or what happens if a collection is missed.

-Before you make any decision about changing waste suppliers for truly better waste management, check out our prices and services in our online shop and read our regular blogs on topics like ways to increase your recycling – and so keep costs down on an ongoing and sustainable basis.
+Before you make any decision about changing waste suppliers for truly better waste management, check out our prices and services in our online shop and read our regular blogs on topics like ways to increase your recycling.
+This way, you can keep costs down on an ongoing and sustainable basis whilst having better waste disposal methods.